OR WAIT 15 SECS

-The final Phase II data, along with the safety database from prior clinical trials, will be used by ID Biomedical to approach Health
+The final Phase II data, along with the safety database from prior clinical trials, will be used by ID Biomedical to approach Health Canada and the U.S. Food and Drug Administration (FDA) for approval to begin clinical studies in pediatric populations.
+The company expects to begin the next phase of StreptAvax testing in Q1 2005.

 A compilation of all of the human clinical trial data of StreptAvax vaccine shows that the unique, multivalent vaccine formulation induces high titers of M protein-specific antibodies against all of the component subunit proteins in the product.
 The current serologic data, unblinded by a third party uninvolved in the safety analysis, indicate that all 27 streptococcal antigens in the vaccine demonstrate a statistically-significant (p less than or equal to 0.05 by Mann-Whitney test) increase in post-immunization antibodies, detected by serotype-specific ELISA assay, in StreptAvax recipients when contrasted with recipients of the comparator vaccine.
 StreptAvax recipients responded to a median of 24 of 27 streptococcal antigens (89 percent) administered in the vaccine; indistinguishable from the result reported for the Phase I trial.
 The opsonic, or bactericidal, activity for the last cohort of the Phase II study has not be examined to date, but the vaccine-induced antibody increases detected by ELISA in this cohort are consistent with previous studies of StreptAvax that correlated vaccine-induced antibodies with bactericidal or killing activity of the vaccine.
 Thus far, the bactericidal activity of vaccine-induced antibodies against each serotype in StreptAvax appears similar to, or greater than, an M-protein based group A streptococcal vaccine that was tested in the 1970s and shown to protect humans against subsequent challenge with live group A streptococcus.